zhengqigao/Sampler/README.md

 ## List of Algorithms

 This section lists the algorithms that have been implemented and the algorithms that will be implemented in the future.
 This section will be updated regularly as new algorithms are added.
-We use :cat:, :dog:, and :rabbit: to represent classical, deep learning-based, and rare event samplers, respectively, noticing the first characters are c, d, and r.
-We use :tea: to represent the algorithms that have been tested.
+We use :cat:, :dog:, and :rabbit: to represent classical, deep learning-based, and rare event samplers, respectively, noticing the first characters are c, d, and r. **We use :tea: to represent the algorithms that have been tested (Kaiwen).**

 The following algorithms have been implemented: